pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 # hammer lifecyce-environment list
 ```

-If you want to only list information for an particular organization add the --organization <organziation name> to the command.
+If you want to only list information for a particular organization add the --organization <organziation name> to the command.

 Next we will add a content view to the lifecycle environment.
 Content view allows to control the specific content made available to environments
 ```